The Garden Grazer

 Storing

 Store any leftover crumbles in a sealed container in the refrigerator.
-We find they keep for about 3-4 days.
+I find they keep for about 3-4 days.

 Reheating: For reheating leftovers, simply add a touch of water, stir, then microwave to heat through.
 They become slightly dried out after refrigerating, but adding a little water re-hydrates them beautifully.